Congenital cytomegalovirus infections result from intrauterine fetal infection by cytomegalovirus (CMV).

-Antibodies to CMV are seen in 30-60% of pregnant women, but only 2.5% have a primary infection during pregnancy, and this can results in fetal infection in ~30% of cases.
+Antibodies to cytomegalovirus are seen in 30-60% of pregnant women, but only 2.5% have a primary infection during pregnancy, and this can result in fetal infection in ~30% of cases.

 Possible signs and symptoms include: